izzunnafis/visualDet3D_tune/README.md

     ```

 ## For demo purpose
-- Please ensure the .npy file is exist in the $PROJECT_PATH.
-It can be downloaded [here] ()
+- Please ensure the .npy file is exist in the $PROJECT_PATH/output/training/.
+It can be downloaded [here](https://drive.google.com/drive/folders/15RZ8-PKkcsbXn7zs4xLOUHe-c-iGeagK?usp=sharing)
-- Ensure that the trained model is located in ckpt folder
+- Ensure that the trained model is located in ckpt folder.
+The pretrained model can be downloaded [here](https://drive.google.com/drive/folders/15RZ8-PKkcsbXn7zs4xLOUHe-c-iGeagK?usp=sharing)

 ### Inference on single image
   ```bash